-Figure 15 Primary and secondary recreational contact compliance (C1-C16) site and reference monitoring sites (WQR1-WQR5b)
+Figure 13 Primary and secondary recreational contact compliance (C1-C16) sites and reference monitoring sites (WQR1-WQR5b)

-Faecal pathogens sampling
+5.2 Faecal pathogens sampling

 Disease-causing microorganisms (pathogens) associated with bathing areas include salmonellae, shigellae, enteropathogenic Escheria coli, cysts of Entamoeba histolytica, parasite ova and infectious hepatitis (Hart 1974, McNeil 1985; cited in ANZECC/ARMCANZ 2000).
-The most common types of diseases associated with water borne pathogens are eye, ear, nose and throat infections, skin diseases and gastrointestinal disorders (ANZECC/ARMCANZ 2000).
-Detecting faecal pathogens within water samples is difficult, therefore 'indicator' micro-organisms are used to assess the health risks associated with pathogens in recreational waters (Elliot& Colwell 1985; cited in ANZECC/ARMCANZ 2000).
+The most common types of diseases associated with water borne pathogens are eye, ear, nose and throat infections, skin diseases and gastrointestinal disorders

+(ANZECC/ARMCANZ 2000).
+Detecting faecal pathogens within water samples is difficult, therefore 'indicator' micro-organisms are used to assess the health risks associated with pathogens in recreational waters (Elliot & Colwell 1985; cited in ANZECC/ARMCANZ 2000).

-To test for presence of pathogens, water samples were taken from the surface and bottom of the water column at compliance monitoring sites, shoreline monitoring sites, plume tracking sites and reference sites on 16 January, 6 February and 19 March 2019 and analysed for Enterococci spp.
+To test for presence of pathogens, water samples were taken from the surface and bottom of the water column at compliance monitoring sites, shoreline monitoring sites, plume tracking sites and reference sites on 20 January, 16 February and 16 March 2022 and analysed for Enterococci spp.
 Samples were collected in pre-sterilised bottles before being chilled and placed in the dark.
 On completion of sampling, the samples were transferred to the PathWest Laboratory and analysed according to NATA-accredited methods.